 Part 4 – System Development Methodologies

 Suppose you are a project manager using a waterfall development-based methodology on a large and complex project.
 Your manager has just read an article on the Internet that advocates replacing this methodology with prototyping and comes to you requesting that you switch.
 What would you say?

+I’d recommend sticking with a waterfall development since the system is very large and therefore requires a lot more planning since there’s more things that can go wrong with it.

 Giving reasons for your answer based on the type of system being developed, suggest the most appropriate software methodology that might be used as a basis for the development of the following systems:

 A system to control anti-lock braking in a car.

+Throw away prototyping: There’s a lot of constant testing to be done since they need to make sure that the system works, is reliable, consistent and safe.
+There’s a lot of going back and making constant changes to make adjustments.

 A university accounting system that replaces an existing system.

+Dealing with money, it’s a big deal if the system has any major issues, so I’d use a waterfall development so that you can make sure every previous step is done before starting something new, that way you minimize errors.

 An interactive travel planning system that helps users plan journeys with the lowest environmental impact.

+I’d use agile development.
+It sounds like a relatively small system without a huge impact if something small goes wrong, and agile development means you can constantly adjust the system to account for new travel routes, new environmental conscious technologies, etc.

 3. Name 3 different project team roles and briefly explain their role and responsibilities.

+Project manager: manages team of analysts, programmers, testers, etc. Assigns team resources, serves as the primary point of contact for the team.

+Business analyst: Identifies how the system provides value.
+Designs the new business process and policies.

+Developers: Develop and test the system as specified in the design phase.
+Integrate various system components to build the whole system.

 Part 5 – Agile Software Development

 Explain how the principles underlying agile methods lead to the accelerated development and deployment of software.

+With agile development you can deploy an incomplete system that has all the base requirements and over months you can add certain smaller functionalities.
+That way people can have the system up and running early and have people on the system immediately.

 When would you recommend against the use of an agile method for developing a software system?

-Explain why test-first development helps the programmer to develop a better understanding of the system requirements.
-What are the potential difficulties with test-first development?
+For certain things, for sure agile isn’t necessarily the way to go.
+For larger and more complex systems, agile shouldn’t be used, especially if there’s already an older system in place.
+That way you can have a complete system and slowly deploy it in test environments and then when it works, deploy it everywhere.

 Explain how a sprint cycle works in Scrum.

+A spring cycle works by having a new feature added to an agile developed system every few weeks.
+Every say, two weeks, you have a new feature added to the system and each new functionality is part of a new sprint cycle.